Tuskegee University: Planning and establishment

 The school was founded on July 4, 1881, as the Tuskegee Normal School for Colored Teachers.
-This was a result of an agreement made during the 1880 elections in Macon County between a former Confederate Colonel, W.F.
-Foster, who was a candidate for re-election to the Alabama Senate, and a local black Leader, Lewis Adams.
-W.F.
-Foster offered that, if Adams could persuade the black constituents to vote for Foster, then Foster, if elected, would push the state of Alabama to establish a school for black people in the county.
-At the time the majority of Macon County population was black, so black constituents had political power.
+This was a result of an agreement made during the 1880 elections in Macon County, Alabama, between a former Confederate Colonel, Wilbur F. Foster, who was a candidate for re-election to the Alabama Senate, and a local black leader, Lewis Adams.
+Wilbur Foster offered that, if Adams could persuade the black constituents to vote for Foster, then Foster, if elected, would push the state of Alabama to establish a school for black people in the county.
+The majority of Macon County's population was black, so black constituents had political power.
 Adams succeeded and Foster followed through with the school.

 The school became a part of the expansion of higher education for black people in the former Confederate states following the American Civil War, with many schools founded by the northern American Missionary Association.
 A teachers' school was the dream of Lewis Adams, a former slave, and George W. Campbell, a banker, merchant, and former slaveholder, who shared a commitment to the education of black people.
 Despite lacking formal education, Adams could read, write, and speak several languages.
-He was an experienced tinsmith, harness-maker, and shoemaker and was a Prince Hall Freemason, an acknowledged leader of the African-American community in Macon County, Alabama.
+He was an experienced tinsmith, harness-maker, and shoemaker and was a Prince Hall Freemason, an acknowledged leader of the African-American community in Macon County.

 Adams and Campbell had secured $2,000 from the State of Alabama for teachers' salaries but nothing for land, buildings, or equipment.
 Adams, Campbell (replacing Thomas Dryer, who died after his appointment), and M. B. Swanson formed Tuskegee's first board of commissioners.
 Campbell wrote to the Hampton Institute in Virginia, requesting the recommendation of a teacher for their new school.
 Samuel C. Armstrong, the Hampton principal and a former Union general, recommended 25-year-old Booker T. Washington, an alumnus and teacher at Hampton.